joinmarket-webui/jamdocs/docs/glossary.md

 usually employees.

 In JoinMarket, a fidelity bond is a mechanism which ensures that market actors act honestly.
-It is a protection mechanism against [Sybill attacks](#sybil-attack), because a fidelity bond makes the creation of cryptographic identities costly.
+It is a protection mechanism against [Sybil attacks](#sybil-attack), because a fidelity bond makes the creation of cryptographic identities costly.